Licensed Clinical Psychologist, Center for Anxiety & Behavioral Change

-Dr. Scharfstein provides treatment in individual, couples, family, group, and intensive therapy formats.
+Dr. Scharfstein provides treatment in individual, couples, family, group, and intensive therapy 'camp' formats.
 She engages in ongoing communication with family, school, and community systems to foster collaborative relationships and optimize treatment success and quality of life.

 Additionally, Dr. Scharfstein offers educational workshops within the community and presents at national conferences.
 She also has several peer-reviewed journal publications, including in Behavior Research and Therapy, Journal of Abnormal Child Psychology, and Behavior Modification.

 Grants and Funding: We proudly support the research and programs of 501(c)(3) non-profit organizations and institutions such as: the Anxiety Disorders program of the Jane & Terry Semel Institute for Neuroscience & Human Behavior at the University of California, Los Angeles; the Pacific Institute of Medical Research; the International Foundation for Research and Education on Depression (iFred); and SchoolsForHope.org, an iFred educational project.
 Working with these partners enables Anxiety.org to extend its commitment to its mission.
 All the donations received, as well as 100% of Anxiety.org revenue in 2018, will be contributed to build, develop, and further the understanding, investigation, discovery, and treatment of the full spectrum of anxiety and related disorders.